3nws/beako-bot/README.md

 - `/item order_type item_name` (has autocomplete + choices) (send info about an item as well as several orders of given type with their /w message templates)

 ## Tasks

 - `change_avatar()` (changes avatar everyday, selecting randomly from db)
 - `check_chapter()` (checks the latest chapters of the followed series every minute and notifies)
 - `filter_channels()` (filters out the channels that no longer exists from the db)

 ### TODOS

-- Convert api classes instance methods and variables to class methods and variables instead
 - Add more osu! functionality
 - Make the results for osu! prettier, they look awful
 - Add tracking for animes as well